Mustang District: Panchgaon

 Panchgaon ("five villages") lies between the trading town of Tukche and the pilgrimage site of Muktinath.
 Beyond the five villages — Marpha, Chhairo, Chimang, Syang and Thini — this area also includes more recent settlements such as Jomsom, Drumpa and Samle.
 All these settlements were distributed across two VDCs: Jomsom and Marpha.
 Jomsom is the district headquarter, Thini is historically one of the most significant sites in the entire district, and Marpha is very popular for the apple orchards and apple brandy.
 Panchgaon was once ruled by the king of Sum Garabdzong (or Sumpo Garabdzong, near present-day Thini), and the bem-chag records mainly deal with the foundation and boundaries of that kingdom.
 The village records or bem-chag kept in the five original villages including Thini, Syang, Marpha, Chairo and Cimang are one of the indispensable sources for the study of the history of the Mustang.

 The dominant ethnic group is Thakali, also known as Panchgaonle ("people of Panchgaon").
 People from Marpha, Chhairo and Chimang write clan names as their surname.
 The four clans are Hirachan, Lalchan, Jwarchan and Pannachan.
 But the people from Thini and Syang write their surname as only Thakali to identify by themselves.
 Among the villages of Panchgaon, Mawatan Thankalis are from Marpha and Yhulkasompaimhi, Yhulgasummi or Yhulgasumpa Thakalis are from Thini, Syang and Chimang.
 While more than 80 per cent of the Tamang Thakali are found outside Thak Khola, nearly half of the total Mawatan Thakali population still live in Marpha village.
-Thini village, one of the oldest Thakali villages in Thak Khola region does not categorize itself within Panchgaonle (people from Panchgaon), instead they categorize themselves within Tingaonle Thakali (people from three villages) which includes Thini, Syang and Chimang.
-According to the informants from Thini, they do not categorize those people who are originated from Marpha and Chhairo as original Thakali.
+Thini village, one of the oldest Thakali villages in Thak Khola region does not categorise itself within Panchgaonle (people from Panchgaon), instead they categorise themselves within Tingaonle Thakali (people from three villages) which includes Thini, Syang and Chimang.
+According to the informants from Thini, they do not categorise those people who are originated from Marpha and Chhairo as original Thakali.
 They even do not have socio-religious relationships such as marriage and other local religious activities with Marpha and Chhairo.